InfernoDragon0/hadooptemplate/README.md

 # hadooptemplate
-hadoop template for test run hadoop 2.6.0
+hadoop template for test run hadoop 2.6.0 (For IntelliJ)

 # Running on Windows 10/11
 - Download Java JDK 1.8 or equivalent